garfix/nli-go/doc/remarks.md

+# 2019-09-11

+I finished this major rewrite that removed the generic => ds step, changed the power of grammar and removed the quantifier scoper.

 # 2019-09-06

     Find a block which is taller than the one you are holding and put it into the box.